 In our program we serve children 2.5 through 5 years.
 Our program provides a balance between structured and unstructured activities.
 Structure may be provided either by the teachers or instructional assistants working with small groups of children on special projects or with materials in the learning centers.
 Open-ended questioning leads to critical thinking and is essential for children growing up in a world of constant change and new technology with many problems to be solved.

-The Child Development Center is housed in a park-like setting.
+The Early Education Center is housed in a park-like setting.
 The outdoor classrooms hold places to climb high and crawl with bugs.
 There are obstacle courses to challenge motor skills and quiet places to read a book.
 Children run and investigate with the assistance of parents, child development students and staff members.
 The indoor classrooms have a variety of centers with natural wood furnishings.
 Children choose activities, come together in groups and follow a schedule that allows for flexibility, child-directed and teacher facilitated learning.